mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/android.md

 ## Conclusion

-You added the Nexmo Client SDK to your Android app, initialized it, and logged in to a `NexmoClient` instance.
+You added the Client SDK to your Android app, initialized it, and logged in to a `NexmoClient` instance.

 In production application good place to initialize `NexmoClient` is custom Android [Application](https://developer.android.com/reference/android/app/Application) class.
 You can later retrieve `NexmoClient` instance using `NexmoClient.get()` method and use additional `NexmoClient` functionality.